klgunst/T3NS/README.md

     > ./makenetwork.py nr_sites
     > ./makenetwork.py nr_sites DMRG

-This will print the network file to `stdin`.
+This will print the network file to `stdout`.
 Afterwards one can optimize the orbital ordering by providing a FCIDUMP and the previously generated network file.